What is a Watershed Restoration Plan and what is it used for?

 The Montana Department of Environmental Quality (DEQ) is the entity that decides which streams are impaired and for which pollutants.
 When a stream is declared “impaired” it means that the stream no longer meets the State of Montana’s standards on clean water for a given pollutant – for example: if a stream is impaired for sediment, it means that the concentration of sediment in the stream is higher than what is healthy, whether it be unhealthy for aquatic life, recreational activities, or drinking water.
 The three main pollutants in the Flathead-Stillwater Watershed are excess sediment, excess nutrients, and high stream temperatures.
 These impaired streams are assessed every two years and are listed in the 2014 DEQ Water Quality Integrated Report and in the most recent 2016 Draft DEQ Water Quality Integrated Report.

 Flathead-Stillwater Watershed Restoration Plan

-The Flathead Conservation District (FCD) has created a plan for the Flathead-Stillwater Watershed in response to the completion of the Flathead-Stillwater Total Maximum Daily Load (TMDL) in 2014.
+The Flathead Conservation District (FCD) created a plan for the Flathead-Stillwater Watershed in response to the completion of the Flathead-Stillwater Total Maximum Daily Load (TMDL) in 2014.
 The WRP focuses restoration efforts on listed impaired streams in this TMDL.
 Other streams of concern listed by the FCD and local stakeholders are also included in the WRP.

-FCD will use this document to collaborate with other watershed groups and stream shore landowners in the Flathead-Stillwater Watershed to restore impaired streams and streams of concern using Best Management Practices (BMPs) and other restoration techniques.
+The WRP may be used by other watershed groups and stream shore landowners in the Flathead-Stillwater Watershed to restore impaired streams and streams of concern using Best Management Practices (BMPs) and other restoration techniques.